• About Us

 The Maya Never Tilled: Ancient Knowledge Unearthed In Belize

-Nestled snugly on the westernmost reaches of Belize, at El Pilar the ancient secrets of the mysterious Maya Jungle are being gleaned.
+El Pilar is nestled snugly in the westernmost reaches of Belize… Here, the ancient secrets of the mysterious Maya Jungle are being gleaned.

-Lost knowledge and understanding of the once mighty Maya civilization is being unearthed, relearned by indigenous peoples and modern communities around the world, and they’re appreciated anew because of the incredible impact these lost arts could have on modern society.
+Lost knowledge and understanding of the once mighty Maya civilization is being unearthed, relearned by indigenous peoples and modern communities around the world… with this comes new appreciation for the incredible impact these lost arts could have on modern society.

 Ruins at El Pilar